cardhouse/choices/docs/frontend.md

 - **Forms**: All form fields and submit buttons are full-width on mobile for accessibility and ease of use.
 - **Docblocks and inline comments**: All view files are documented with docblocks and inline comments to explain structure, rationale, and any trade-offs.

+### Dashboard Table: Mobile-First Enhancements

+- **Column Hiding**: To maximize space and clarity on small screens, less critical columns (such as "Created" and "Items") are hidden on mobile and only shown on larger screens.
+This ensures the most important information (title and status) remains visible and readable.
+- **Collapsible Actions Menu**: On mobile, the actions for each list (View, Vote, Results) are grouped into a collapsible dropdown menu, accessible via a single button.
+This prevents action buttons from crowding the table and provides a clean, touch-friendly interface.
+On desktop, all actions remain visible as separate buttons for quick access.
+- **Rationale**: This approach balances information density and usability, ensuring users can easily interact with their lists regardless of device size.
+The collapsible menu is implemented using Alpine.js for smooth, accessible toggling.

 ### Rationale
 - The mobile-first approach ensures a seamless experience for users on any device.
 - Touch-friendly targets and readable text sizes improve accessibility and usability.